Budget and Costs

 Research Permit Renewal Fee

 Research permits are valid for 6 months.
 Researchers who work in protected areas for more than a 6 month period must get their permits renewed under the ICTE Research Accord.
-MICET must handle this process, and will charge $200 to cover the additional costs.
+MICET must handle this process and the specific directions are listed in the MICET Research Facilitation Guidelines.
 Please discuss this with the MICET staff if you are planning long-term research.

 The services provided by MICET are not for profit, but for the sustainability of operations and are needed to cover expenses incurred to keep equipment, administration, and communications functioning.
 Please take responsibility for payment so we can continue to offer these services.
 All expenses must be paid upon arrival in Madagascar at the MICET office in Antananarivo and are non-refundable.
 Charges can be paid in $US, traveler's checks, Euros, or Ariary, based on that day's exchange rate.